 GP REGISTRARS: Doctors in training who are on a recognised pathway to General Practice Registration through a recognised training provider receive a HealthCert Scholarship.

-The program is delivered face-to-face in a small group setting with experienced skin cancer surgeons and a team of surgical assistants.
-The two-day face-to-face courses feature highly practical sessions with supporting theory and focus on different anatomical areas.
-Participants are required to complete short pre-course activities and post-course online assessments.
+The program consists of online and face-to-face course components and is delivered face-to-face in a small group setting with experienced skin cancer surgeons and a team of surgical assistants.
+Participants are required to complete short pre-course activities, face-to-face practical workshops and post-course online assessments.

 In order to meet the requirements of professional and academic learning, the course assessment includes professional requirements and two online examinations.